fernando-ts/my-travel-plans/README.md

 # Travle Destinations

-A simple app to keep trak of destinations I'd like to visit.
+A simple app to keep track of destinations I'd like to visit.